jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Collection of the support bundle has been enhanced.
 We no longer capture historical logs automatically.
 The historical logs are large and rarely used.
 There is an option to include historical logs in the collection if required. | SoSSE-7233
 Configure \| Extended Events has been enhanced with Advanced Settings. | SOSSE-7224 The SQL Server \| Overview Page, Blocked Processes component now links to the **SQL Activity drilldown \| Deadlocks page**. | SoSSE-6918
-On Configure Custom Counters, SQL Server, an Apply button has been added.
+While viewing the SQL Server \| SQL Activity drilldown it is now possible to pause auto refresh. | SOSSE-6720 On Configure Custom Counters, SQL Server, an Apply button has been added.
 If you have just added a new custom counter, click **Apply** before you click **Edit Thresholds** so the newly added Custom Counter is available on the Configure \| Alarms, Key Value list. | SoSSE-5510
 Windows Disk Space Report has been improved to better support multiple selected connections. | SoSSE-5383

 On the SQL Activity drilldown on the Plan pane there is a new Objects grid.
 The operation column cannot be removed.